aktos-io/dcs-tools/readme.md

 * proxy (via a rendezvous server)
 * local (for making backups of localhost)

-Backups are:
+Backups have following properties:

 * incremental (only differences are transmitted)
-* simple copies of original files (you can simply copy/paste when you need to restore)
+* dead simple copies of original files (you can simply copy/paste when you need to restore or move your files around)
-* versioned (you may increase this number)
+* versioned (you may increase number of versions as you wish, default history is 5 versions backwards)
-* small (if you backup your 10 GB root for 5 times, you end up using 10.2 GB disk space if you have no modified files.
+* efficient storage usage (if you backup your 10 GB root for 5 times, you end up using 10.2 GB disk space if you have no modified files.
 But you will see the `snapshots` folder has a size of 50 GB.
 (Magic?
 No: Hardlinks)

 When making a backup, you can cancel at any point and resume later.
-All operations are resumable.
+All operations (including folder rotations) are resumable.

 > Hint: You may use this toolset to take full incremental backups for your own computer:
 >